Kantisaranucheep/Audify_3/README.md

 - **User-Friendly Interface**: Intuitive interface designed for seamless navigation.
 - **Customization Options**: Tailor your music experience with various settings and options by changing the disc image.

+## Development

+This project is a group project for the Object-Oriented Programming course of Software Engineering program at King Mongkut's Institute of Technology Ladkrabang (KMITL).
+**Developed by:
+- Kant Isaranucheep
+- Sran Jarurangsripattanakul
+- Tanakrit Doltanakarn

 ## Requirements

 - Qt Creator IDE